memeguerrini/project_two/README.md

 # Project Description

 The Amsterdam AirBnB Dataset contains data about AirBnB listings in Amsterdam, calendar availability for each of these listings as well as user reviews on the listings.
-Using this dataset, We are going to attempt to answer the following business questions.
+Using this dataset, In the following analysis, we explore Amsterdam’s Airbnb Market in 2018 – 2019 to give resources to tourist at the time of decision making.
+We are going to attempt to answer the following business questions.

 ## Pricing Trends